"Who is she?! Hurry! After her! Kunzite, she cannot be allowed to handle the gems!"

 He nodded his head, "North, how are you feeling?"

 His jest seemed to fall on deaf ears.
 The silver eyes fell on Mamoru, "Could you help him home?"
-Mamoru nodded, then he and East helped Hanada to his feet.
+Mamoru nodded, then he and West helped Hanada to his feet.
 While he still felt light-headed from earlier, Mamoru supported Hanada as best he could.
-East looked to Helios and Midori, "we'll escort the Prince home," he said, including the fairy, Beryl, in their party.
+West looked to Helios and Midori, "we'll escort the Prince home," he said, including the fairy, Beryl, in their party.

-East nodded, and their team split in two, with East, Beryl, Midori and Helios turning to jump over rooftops towards the outskirts of town, and Mamoru, Hanada and Moegi remaining on the rooftop.
+West nodded, and their team split in two, with West, Beryl, Midori and Helios turning to jump over rooftops towards the outskirts of town, and Mamoru, Hanada and Moegi remaining on the rooftop.

 "So," Moegi said questioningly, "Do we try rooftops or jump down and walk?"